 Day 13: Hopping on a cruise to Ha Long Bay

-On our 13th, my girlfriend and I finally got to see Ha Long Bay.
+On our 13th, Rachel and I finally got to see Ha Long Bay.

 It was one of the things I looked forward to the most.